Naomi Osaka is the role model that Japan needs right now

 Sure, she could have waited until she won the U.S. Open and brought Japan some more cred before staging her protest, which would have also had a definite impact.
 But when you have black friends, family and loved ones in harm’s way, everyday there’s an urgency.
 For on any given day one of them might have an unfortunately all-too-familiar encounter with a police officer and end up dead.
 Instead, she has decided not to wait until this violence touches her personally.
 She’s taking it personally, now, and taking action, now.
 And is demanding the same of Japan, now.

 When you think of it, what she’s doing is not all that extraordinary — speaking out against the genocide of her people.
 However, her platform amplifies her message, which in turn gets heard by a lot of individuals in Japan and hopefully gets people talking here.
-That makes her more than an ordinary athlete, it makes her an extraordinary figure.
+That makes her more than just your everyday athlete, it makes her an extraordinary figure.